 Let our trainer help you locate a fully trained dog from our global resources.
-Let us travel there and to do the evaluation and oversee transportation after to purchase Getting this right is important, let us help.
+Let us travel there and do the evaluation and oversee transportation after to purchase.
+Getting this right is important; let us help.

 Before moving to off leash the team must prove proficient at drop leash attacks.
 Once the team reaches 90% reliability we make the transition into off-leash attacks.

 This is when an attack occurs at a distance of 20 yards or more.

 This training is to increase the dogs drive, aim, courage, and grip.
 The dog will be secured on a long line and a harness.
 The handler will praise the dog for encouragement and reinforcement during the training.
 During agitation training, we will also use training tools to simulate a hostile attacker engaging the dog.
 The dog will receive several bites during the training.

 Violent attacker description: A violent decoy may yell, grunt, scream, and thrash while working the dog.
 The attacker may run towards the dog brandishing a training weapon, whip, gun or other objects.
 Once the dog is holding the sleeve the attacker may slap the sleeve with his hand or the training tool.
 For advanced dogs, the training will eventually transition into the decoy striking the dog lightly with the training tool.
 The decoy may cover the dog’s eyes while the attack is occurring.